Nachtigall/currency_scrapper/README.md

 - rates_by_dates.csv
 - rates_by_monthes.csv

-Downloaded CSV file, as well as created CSV files with cleaned date, will be located in folder to which scrapper.py is downloaded.
+Downloaded CSV file, as well as created CSV files with cleaned data, will be located in folder to which scrapper.py is downloaded.

 ## Future
 No future work is planned.